jsribar/MathematicalExpressionEvaluator/README.md

 __Note__: If name of identifier is already used for existing function or constant, parser throws <code>IdentifierException</code>.

 ### Using multiple variables
 To evaluate expression with multiple variables, variable identifiers must be passed to the <code>Parser</code> as a collection of strings.
-Actual values of variables for a given context must be passed to the <code>Context</code> constructor as a collection of <code>string</code> - <code>double></code> tuple pairs, with variable identifiers and corresponding values.
+Actual values of variables for a given context must be passed to the <code>Context</code> constructor as a collection of <code>string</code> - <code>double></code> tuples, with variable identifiers and corresponding values.

 ```csharp
 // Use 'x' and 'y' identifiers: